AbbyAdj/cgol-gpt-wrapper-api/README.md

 ## Known Issues

-- For a user prompt, say "Generate 6 random words and tell me the highest Conway score and lowest generation", the tool does not return any response.
+- For a user prompt, for example, "Generate 6 random words and tell me the highest Conway score and lowest generation", the tool does not return any response.
 However when it is called again immediately after, it runs as expected.

-- For the random word generation, the wrapper seems to call complex words which usually exceed 1000 generations unless explicitly stated by the user to use simple words.
+- For the random word generation, the tool seems to generate complex words which usually exceed 1000 generations unless explicitly stated by the user to use simple words.

 ## License